-- 1. New direct current interconnectors may, upon request, be exempted, for a limited period of time, from the provisions of Article 17(2)16(6) of this Regulation and Articles 69, 4332, and Article 5937(6) and 60(1)(10) of [recast of Directive 2009/72/EC as proposed by COM(2016) 864/2]Directive 2009/72/EC under the following conditions: - (a) the investment must enhance competition in electricity supply; - (b) the level of risk attached to the investment is such that the investment would not take place unless an exemption is granted; - (c) the interconnector must be owned by a natural or legal person which is separate at least in terms of its legal form from the system operators in whose systems that interconnector will be built; - (d) charges are levied on users of that interconnector; - (e) since the partial market opening referred to in Article 19 of Directive 96/92/EC of the European Parliament and of the Council of 19 December 1996 concerning emmon rules for the internal market in electricity 43, no part of the capital or operating costs of the interconnector has been recovered from any component of charges made for the use of transmission or distribution systems linked by the interconnector; and
+- New direct current interconnectors may, upon request, be exempted, for a limited period of time, from the provisions of Article 17(2)16(6) of this Regulation and Articles 69, 4322, and Article 5937(6) and 60(1)(10) of [recast of Directive 2009/72/EC as proposed by COM(2016) 864/2] Directive 2009/72/EC under the following conditions: - (a) the investment must enhance competition in electricity supply; - (b) the level of risk attached to the investment is such that the investment would not take place unless an exemption is granted; - (c) the interconnector must be owned by a natural or legal person which is separate at least in terms of its legal form from the system operators in whose systems that interconnector will be built; - (d) charges are levied on users of that interconnector; - (e) since the partial market opening referred to in Article 19 of Directive 96/92/EC of the European Parliament and of the Council $\frac{\text{of } 19 \text{ December } 1996 \text{ concerning}}{\text{common rules for the internal market in electricity}^{43}$, no part of the capital or operating costs of the interconnector has been recovered from any component of charges made for the use of transmission or distribution systems linked by the interconnector; and - (f) the exemption must not be to the detriment of competition or the effective functioning of the internal market in electricity, or the efficient functioning of the regulated system to which the interconnector is linked. - 2.
+Paragraph 1 shall also apply, in exceptional cases, to alternating current interconnectors provided that the costs and risks of the investment in question are particularly high when compared with the costs and risks normally incurred when connecting two neighbouring national transmission systems by an alternating current interconnector. - 3.
+Paragraph 1 shall also apply to significant increases of capacity in existing interconnectors.

-Directive 96/92/EC of the European Parliament and of the Council of 19 December 1996 concerning common rules for the internal market in electricity (OJ L 27, 30.1.1997, p.
+43 Directive 96/92/EC of the European Parliament and of the Council of 19 December 1996 concerning common rules for the internal market in electricity (OJ L 27, 30.1.1997, p.
 20).